prgreen/prgreen.github.io/source/about-me/index.markdown

 footer: false
 ---

 _**Hi.
-If you're a web company and would like to hire me, this page gives in-depth answers to a lot of common interview questions.
+If you're a tech start-up in San Francisco and would like to hire me, this page gives in-depth answers to a lot of common interview questions.
 You probably want to check my resume first (coming soon).
-I'll be adding more and more projects to my GitHub in the next few days (coming soon).
+I'll be adding more and more projects to my GitHub in the next few days (coming soon).**_

-Contact me at guillaume.rene@gmail.com**_
+For now, all inquiries should go to **guillaume.rene@gmail.com**

 {% img center /images/bill.png %}